Clivern/Walrus/deployment/docker-compose/README.md

 $ walrus agent -c /path/to/agent.config.yml
 ```

 If everything is right, you should be able to see the host shown in the tower dashboard with one active agent.
+You can create backup crons under that host and update s3 configs in `settings` tab.